geomatico/documentation/52n-sos-oracle/pg_to_oracle_sample_data.rst

 * The sed script is database-dependent and it was updated on 21st June 2013.

+* All dates must be in the following format: YYYY-MM-DD HH24:MI:SS

 * This only works with geometries of type point in the *featureofinterest* table.
 If any other geometry type is present, or there are geometries in any other table, this won't work properly.

 * Geometries are **always** inserted in the *featureofinterest* table with EPSG:4326.
 This can always be updated in Oracle with::